Hellmuth Reinhard: After Norway

 On 1 February 1945, Reinhard was transferred from Norway to the Sudetenland.
 Here he became leader of the Gestapo in Reichenberg, a role he would hold until the Nazi capitulation.

 Post-war years

 Following the end of World War II in Europe, Reinhard started using the alias Hermann Patzschke when he was arrested by the British.
 Escaping identification, he was released and worked as a traffic manager in Böblingen near Stuttgart.
 At some point he was briefly imprisoned and interrogated by the Americans, before becoming a clerk in a US Army regiment in Mannheim.
 From the autumn of 1948, Reinhard held various jobs in the publishing industry, eventually settling in Schleswig-Holstein.

 With new his identity, Reinhard was able to remarry his wife in December 1951, who had been posing as the widow of Hellmuth Reinhard.

 It was not until 1964 that West German police identified Hermann Patzschke as Hellmuth Reinhard and arrested him for war crimes.
 On 30 June 1967 he was sentenced to five years in prison.

-Reinhard was released in 1970 and died in 2002.
+Reinhard was released from prison in 1970 and died in 2002.